Phillies land 2023 All-Star closer Carlos Estévez from Angels for pitching prospects

 AP Sports Writer

-PHILADELPHIA (AP) — The Philadelphia Phillies acquired closer Carlos Estévez from the Los Angeles Angels for a pair of minor league pitching prospects as they strengthen their bullpen for a run at their first World Series championship since 2008.
+PHILADELPHIA (AP) — The Phillies acquired closer Carlos Estévez from the Los Angeles Angels for a pair of minor league pitching prospects on Saturday as they strengthen their bullpen for a run at their first World Series championship since 2008.

-Estévez has 20 saves this season, a year after he had 31 and was an All-Star for the Angels.
+Estévez has 20 saves in 23 chances this season, a year after he had 31 saves and was an All-Star for the Angels.

-The 31-year-old Estévez, a native of the Dominican Republic, originally signed with Colorado as an international free agent in 2011 and made his major league debut in 2016.
+The 31-year-old Estévez, a native of the Dominican Republic, originally signed with Colorado in 2011 and made his major league debut in 2016.

 The Phillies lost the World Series in 2022 to Houston and lost in the NL Championship Series a year ago to Arizona.
 They entered Saturday’s game against Cleveland with the best record in baseball at 64-39 but had lost seven of 10 games.

+“We are trying to win,” Dombrowski said.
+“We think he’s a guy that can be a real significant piece of that.”

-The Phillies surrendered minor league pitchers George Klassen and Samuel Aldegheri to land Estévez.
+Philadelphia sent minor league pitchers George Klassen and Samuel Aldegheri to the Angels.

+Estévez has a $6.75 million salary in the second season of a $13.5 million, two-year contract and can become a free agent after the World Series.

-Estévez has a streak of 18 straight scoreless innings.
+Estévez has 15 strikeouts and two walks over a streak of 18 straight scoreless innings.
 He set an Angels franchise record when he converted his first 23 save opportunities to begin the 2023 season.

-The 22-year-old Aldegheri, 22, was 6-7 with a 3.23 ERA in 15 starts between Class A Jersey Shore and Double-A Reading this season.
-He was originally signed by the Phillies as an amateur free agent on June 13, 2019.
+Aldegheri, 22, was 6-7 with a 3.23 ERA in 15 starts between Class A Jersey Shore and Double-A Reading this season.
+He signed by the Phillies on June 13, 2019.

 The 22-year-old Klassen was 3-2 with a 1.97 ERA in 14 starts for Class A Clearwater and Jersey Shore this year.
-He was originally selected by the Phillies in the sixth round of the 2023 amateur draft.
+He was selected by the Phillies in the sixth round of the 2023 amateur draft and signed for a $297,500 bonus.

+“We didn’t want to give them up, but it’s sort of the price of acquisitions at this time,” Dombrowski said.

 AP MLB: https://apnews.com/hub/mlb